-If an NGO decides to keep a reserve at zero or low level, whether due to its affordability or not, the NGO must consider critically its long-term financial sustainability.
-In addition, the NGO should ensure there is a strategy for an orderly closure in the event of an unplanned shutdown and insolvency.
-Where there are vulnerable beneficiaries, the NGO should consider how to take care of them.
+If an NGO decides to keep a reserve at zero or low level, whether due to its affordability or not, the NGO must consider critically its long term financial sustainability.
+In addition, the NGO should ensure there is a strategy for an orderly closure in the event of an unplanned shutdown and insolvency; where there are vulnerable beneficiaries, how they will be taken care of.